 A Will can provide peace of mind to the Will-maker, knowing their intentions to provide for their family are legally documented.
 But what happens to those who lack the capacity to write one in the first place?
-Litigation Paralegal, Amelia Clout, explains what a Statutory Will is and how it can help minors and those who lack capacity have their intentions fulfilled.
+In this article we explain what a Statutory Will is and how it can help minors and those who lack capacity have their intentions fulfilled.

 Understanding Statutory Wills

 This legislation was first introduced in Australia in 1985.
 There was a problem identified where a person lacking testamentary capacity was unable to make a valid Will.
 This included conditions where someone’s Will was out-of-date and since writing it, they had developed a condition which affected their capacity.
 This also included minors who may have suffered a significant injury at birth and subsequently received compensation, who then require this documentation to ensure the just distribution of their large estate on their death.

 To assist with these types of matters, each Australian State and Territory enacted legislation to allow the Supreme Court to make, alter or revoke a Will on behalf of a person who does not have testamentary capacity.
 Although the legislation varies between states throughout Australia, most of the statutory Will provisions in both Queensland and New South Wales are similar.

 For someone to make one themselves, it must be satisfied that they have the testamentary capacity in accordance with the Banks v Goodfellow test.
 A Will made by an individual without testamentary capacity is invalid and can cause problems down the track when the testator passes, and family or friends apply to the Court for probate of the Will.

 For those who do not have the capacity, each state’s respective Succession Act provides the Court with the ability to step into the shoes of the testator and execute a Statutory Will that exhibits the intention of the proposed testator, had they had the capacity to make one themselves.